CDCgov/prime-simplereport/README.md

 See the [Cypress documentation](https://docs.cypress.io/api/table-of-contents) for writing new tests.
 If you need to generate new Wiremock mappings for external services, see [this wiki page](https://github.com/CDCgov/prime-simplereport/wiki/WireMock).

+## Load Tests
+SimpleReport leverages Locust for running its load tests.
+Currently, Locust starts as part of the local development build, and spawns three separate worker containers for inundating the system.

+To access the Locust user interface, navigate to `http://localhost:8089/`.

+Tests can be configured by modifying `backend/locust/locustfile.py`.

 ## Twilio

 Twilio's Java SDK auto-configures based on two environment variables: `TWILIO_ACCOUNT_SID` and `TWILIO_AUTH_TOKEN`.
 SMS is also disabled by default, and can be enabled in application.yml: